moehami/pet-4/posts/tiger-cat-names.md

 ---
-title: "The Ultimate Guide to Cavapoo Dog Names: 100+ Adorable Ideas and Tips"
+title: "25+ Wild Tiger Cat Names: Stripes & Rajah"
-date: "2025-01-01"
+date: "2024-12-03"
-excerpt: "Find the perfect name for your Cavapoo!
-This guide offers 100+ adorable name ideas, tips for choosing, and inspiration to help you find the ideal match for your furry friend."
+excerpt: "Find the perfect name for your tiger-striped cat!
+Explore our list of 25+ wild and adventurous tiger cat names."
-readTime: "6 mins read"
+readTime: "5 min read"
 ---

 **Tiger Cat Names: The Ultimate Guide for Finding the Perfect Name for Your Striped Companion**